griga23/shoe-store/README.md

 ## Costs
 The lab execution do not consume much money.
 We calculated an amount of less than 10$ for a couple of hours testing.
+If you create the cluster one day before, we recommend to pause all connectors.